anconaesselmann/ProgrammaticCoreData/README.md

 # ProgrammaticCoreData

-ProgrammaticCoreData is a library for iOS and macOS for creating CoreData's `NSManagedObjectModel`s programmatically.
+ProgrammaticCoreData is a declarative library for iOS and macOS for creating CoreData's `NSManagedObjectModel`s programmatically.

 ### Why might I want to create my Core Data models programmatically (and with ProgrammaticCoreData):
 - CoreData models that were created with Xcode's editor are a pain to ship in packages.